Vonng/pigsty/docs/MINIO.md

 If you have multiple disks/drivers, mount them in sequence order.

-If multiple drive is specified, MinIO will treat it as a serious production deployment, refues to start if volumn is a common dir rather than a mountpoint.
+If multiple drives are specified, MinIO will treat it as a serious production deployment, and refuses to start if the volume is a common dir rather than a mount point.

 ```bash